 - Of course, when you're all hanging out together take time to break away from your original friend(s) and get to know the other members.
 Make it implicitly clear you want to become closer with everyone, and not just accompany your buddy to the odd get together.

 - Get the other group member's phone numbers and add them on whatever social networks you all use.
 Aside from allowing you to get in touch with them, and sending another message that you want to get to know the whole group, it also frees you from having to rely on your closer friend(s) as your sole avenue for hearing about their plans.

 - Try to hang out with them regularly, and not just make the occasional appearance when your friend invites you along.

 - Try proposing and organizing a plan of your own, if you think that would fly with everyone.
 Again, it signals you want to hang out with the group as a whole and subtly implies you're an insider who's trying to arrange a get together with his or her fellow members.

 You don't have to become equally close to everyone, or have them all like you to the same degree

 While you want to get away from just being seen as the guest of one or two members, it's okay if you don't become super best friends with every last member.
 In most social circles not every relationship between the members is equally close.
-Sometimes two members may not even like each other that much, but they maintain harmony by keeping it to themselves and staying out of each other's way when everyone hangs out together.
-As long as a group on the whole wants you around, it's okay if you don't have a super strong connection with a few of the people in it.
-Most groups aren't like a stereotypical high school clique where a Queen Bee single-handedly rules on who's allowed in, or the existing members only accept new ones after a vote.
+Sometimes two members may not even like each other that much, but they maintain harmony by keeping it to themselves and staying out of each other's way.
+As long as a group on the whole wants you around, it's okay if you don't have a strong connection with a few of the people in it.
+Most groups aren't like a stereotypical, cartoonish high school clique where a Queen Bee single-handedly rules on who's allowed in, or the existing members only accept new ones after a vote.

 Put in your time with the group and deepen your relationship with everyone